georgesmith9914/remote-draw/README.md

 # NFToodle: Doodle together, have fun and sell as NFT!

 Collaborative doodling and NFT minting.
+Try the demo here http://nftoodle.xyz/ .

 Built using NFTPort  https://www.nftport.xyz/ .